 Read this first to find out about this website is about.
 Our aim is to provide those involved in the renewable energy, resource and waste management industries the best source of information about: “Landfill gas, its creation and use, from the processes that produce it, to the production of sustainable renewable energy from it”.
 We […]

-In this article about landfill gas bio-oxidation (also referred to by many people as the development of the landfill gas biofilter) we look at practical methods for avoiding greenhouse gas emissions at closed landfills (from landfilled waste which is usually 15 years old or older) As time passes, both the rate of landfill gas being […]
+In this article we discuss landfill gas bio-oxidation (also referred to by many people as the development of the landfill gas biofilter).
+We also suggest practical methods for avoiding greenhouse gas emissions at closed landfills.
+This is generally LFG from landfilled waste which is usually 15 years old or older.
+As time passes, both the […]